On this page you will find our Accessibility policy. Should you have any questions, please contact us using the information on the right.

 Organisations should expect disabled users to contact them and anticipate their needs by making changes or ‘reasonable adjustments’ to the way they operate to ensure that disabled people with a variety of different impairments can contact them.

-The UK ECC is contacted by those who need advice and assistance and this is done at a distance, with no face-to-face contact.
+The Consumer Centre UK is contacted by those who need advice and assistance and this is done at a distance, with no face-to-face contact.
 Consumers can contact us any way they feel comfortable with in the following formats:

 - Phone (including Next Generation Text Service formerly Text Relay)

 - Via a third party – eg a CAB advisor/family member